 Do Something Strange

-Boulder is known for being quirky.
-So when in town, it's only appropriate to get a little weird yourself.
+Boulder is known for being quirky, so when in town, it's only appropriate to get a little weird yourself.
 Visit a pet psychic.
 Take a trapeze class.
 Try to fool the "Zip Code Man" on the Pearl Street Mall, who knows every zip code in the world.
 Stay in a hotel made out of tiny houses.
 Join the fairy parade during the annual Tulip Festival.
 Go on a costumed cruiser bike group ride.
 Visit the haunted bar next to the Boulder Theater.
-Visit Shoes and Brews, a shoe store with a brewery inside, and race for the price of your pint.
+Visit Shoes and Brews, a shoe store with a brewery inside.